Mali entry requirements for Oman passport holders

 Frequently asked questions

-No. There is no visa-on-arrival for Omani passport holders.
+No. Mali does not offer visa-on-arrival for Omani citizens.
 You must obtain a visa from a Malian embassy or consulate before you travel.
+There is no online e-visa option for Omani passport holders either.

-Processing usually takes 5–10 business days, but it can vary by embassy.
-Apply at least 2–3 weeks before your trip to be safe.
+Processing usually takes 5–10 business days, but it can take longer depending on the embassy's workload and whether they need to refer your application to Bamako for approval.
+Start the process at least 3–4 weeks before your planned departure to be safe.

 Official sources